-Protecting children from illness, especially influenza or flu, is top of mind when you’re a parent and especially true when your children are very young.
+Protecting children from illness, especially influenza, is top of mind when you’re a parent and especially true when your children are very young.

-Kyle encourages parents and caregivers to talk with children’s health care providers about which vaccine is best and to get answers to questions, especially if a child has a chronic medical condition like:
+Dr. Meyer encourages parents and caregivers to talk with their children’s health care providers about which vaccine is best and to get answers to questions, especially if a child has a chronic medical condition like:

 - Disorders of the brain or nervous system